6 Tips for Growing the Most Beautiful Blue Hydrangea Blooms

-Only the flowers of bigleaf (Hydrangea macrophylla), also known as mopheads and lacecaps, can change color.
-Other types such as oakleaf hydrangeas or hydrangeas 'Annabelle' only bloom in white or cream.
+Only the flowers of bigleaf hydrangea (Hydrangea macrophylla) can change color.
+Other types such as oakleaf hydrangeas or smooth hydrangeas such as 'Annabelle' only bloom in white or cream.
 These plants are just as full and beautiful, but if your goal is blue hydrangeas, make sure you're planting varieties that can turn the shade you want.

-Look for hydrangeas that are bred to be blue such as 'Nikko Blue', Endless Summer The Original, 'Blue Danube', 'Penny Mac', 'Blauer Prinz', or Endless Summer Twist-n-Shout.
-The photo on the plant tag will help you choose blue-blooming varieties if the plants are not in flower at the nursery.
+Look for hydrangeas that are bred to be blue such as 'Nikko Blue', Endless Summer The Original, 'Penny Mac', 'Blauer Prinz', or Endless Summer Twist-n-Shout.
+The photo on the plant tag will help you choose blue-blooming varieties if the plants aren't in flower at the nursery.

 Although doing this may sound like complicated chemistry, it's not.
 All soil has a pH value which measures the acidity or alkalinity.
 The pH scale is from 0 to 14; 7 is neutral.
 Soil pH values of less than 7 indicate degrees of acidity.
 Soil pH values greater than 7 indicate degrees of alkalinity.
 Use a soil test kit to determine the current pH levels of your soil.

-For true blue flowers, the hydrangeas need to be grown in acidic soil (pH 5.5 and lower).
+For true blue flowers, the hydrangeas need to be grown in acidic soil with a pH of 5.5 or lower.
 For pink flowers, the plants need neutral to alkaline soils (pH 6.5 and higher).
-For purple blooms (or a mix of blue and pink flowers on the same plant), the pH of the soil must be 5.5 and 6.5.
+For purple blooms (or a mix of blue and pink flowers on the same plant), the pH of the soil must be between pH 5.5 and 6.5.
 The results of your soil test will help you figure out what to do next.

-Most garden soils tend to be neutral so you'll need to amp up the soil's acidity.
+Most garden soils tend to be neutral so you'll need to amp up the acidity to go blue.
 You can do that in a variety of ways.
-Organic acidifiers include sulfur and sulfate soil additives.
+Organic acidifiers include sulfur and sulfate.
 There are also easy-to-use soil additives made specifically for hydrangeas.
 Bailey's Color Me Blue (soil sulfur) or Bailey's Color Me Pink (garden lime) change the pH of the soil so you can enjoy the hydrangea bloom color you want.
 These all-natural products make the soil more acidic (for blue blooms) or alkaline (for pink blooms).
 Add the pelleted mixture to the soil when you plant your hydrangea.